Length: 90 credits

 Students must be registered apprentices with the State of Oregon Bureau of Labor and Industries and accepted by a Joint Apprenticeship Training Committee.
 In most cases, minimum qualifications to begin an apprenticeship include a minimum age of 18 years, a high school diploma or GED, and high school or college level Algebra with a C grade or higher (or equivalent).

-Human Relations (3-4 credits), choose one of the following:
+Human Relations (3-4 credits) - Complete one of the following:

 Program Core Courses

 Complete all courses listed in one of the following trades.
-CORE courses must be completed with a letter grade of C or better.
+Program Core courses must be completed with a letter grade of C or better.
 P/NP is not accepted.

 Inside Wire Electrician (47 credits)